When a Tree Falls

 "When a Tree Falls" is the ninth episode of the fourth season of the American sitcom Modern Family, and the series' 81st episode overall.
 It aired November 28, 2012.
 The episode was written by Ben Karlin and directed by Steven Levitan.

 In the episode, Cameron is upset about a tree that is going to get cut down and tries everything he can to prevent it from happening, including climbing on it.
 Mitchell tries to get him down but when Cameron has to leave after an emergency call, he is the one ending up on the tree.
 Jay and Phil accompany Manny and Luke to a kid's party where Jay tries to be funny in order to fit in with the crowd but ends up fighting with Phil after an embarrassing story he shared about him.
 Gloria and Claire go to the supermarket together and after a misunderstanding, they end up at the store's police office for stealing.
 To get them out of there, Gloria pretends she is in labor.
-Haley does her community service and Alex tries to take a bad picture of her to post it on Facebook as revenge.
+Haley does her community service and Alex tries to take a bad picture of her to post on Facebook as revenge.

 "When a Tree Falls" received positive reviews from the critics.